shikaku2/st-abcplayer/README.md

 ---

-## WAV export notes
+## Export notes

-WAV uses `OfflineAudioContext` — renders faster than real-time (no waiting for playback to finish).
-The duration is estimated from barline count × ms/measure, with a 4-second tail appended to avoid cutting off decay.

-**Potential gotcha:** If the WAV comes out silent, it likely means abcjs's synth couldn't load soundfont samples into the OfflineAudioContext before `startRendering()` was called.
-In that case:

-1. Click **Play** once to warm up and fully load the soundfont
-2. Then click **WAV** — the offline render should succeed
+WAV and MP3 both render faster than real-time — no need to wait for playback. abcjs handles the offline audio rendering internally inside `prime()`; the extension just grabs the resulting buffer and encodes it.

+MP3 is encoded at **256 kbps CBR** via lamejs (~100KB, fetched from jsDelivr on first MP3 export, then browser-cached).
+Roughly 5× smaller than WAV with transparent quality.

-If WAV export remains unreliable, use **MIDI** instead and convert with
+If export fails, try clicking **Play** first to warm up the soundfont cache, then retry.
+If it still fails, use **MIDI** and convert externally:
-FluidSynth: `fluidsynth -F out.wav /usr/share/soundfonts/GeneralUser-GS.sf2 out.mid`
+`fluidsynth -F out.wav /usr/share/soundfonts/GeneralUser-GS.sf2 out.mid`

 ---

-## Prompting Alastor to generate ABC
+## Prompting an AI to generate ABC

-Add something like this to his system prompt or Author's Note:
+Add something like this to the character's system prompt or Author's Note:

 ```
-When composing or describing music, Alastor may notate it in ABC format inside
+When composing or describing music, you may notate it in ABC format inside
 a ```abc code block.
 The notation will be rendered as interactive sheet music
 with playback.
-He should include X:, T:, M:, L:, Q:, K:, and at least one
+Include X:, T:, M:, L:, Q:, K:, and at least one voice.
-voice.
 For multi-instrument pieces, assign each voice a %%MIDI program number
 (General MIDI, 0-indexed) immediately after the V: declaration.

 Common instruments: